hitchyjs/hitchyjs.org/source/concepts/es6.md

 result.splice( write, limit - write );
 ```

 Both implementations achieve the same result.
 But the latter does it very fast.
-And yes, the latter code suffers from readibility thus resulting in hardened maintenance of code.
+And yes, the latter code suffers from readability thus resulting in hardened maintenance of code.
 But that's what (proper) unit tests are meant to support.

 > ### Anecdote
 >